arfar/magic_finder/README.md

 ## Example Usage Without Rofi

 I have not coded any sort of similar "interactive" mode for the `magic_finder` tool itself.
-As such, you'll need to do the same steps yourself, but manually and without interactive search.
+As such, you'll need to do the same steps yourself manually and without interactive search.

 ```
 $ magic_finder_cli blakc